Mandolinist, neurosurgeon among winners of 2012 "Genius" grants

 Anonymous nominators and selection committees decide who gets the grants, and recipients usually do not know they are even being considered unless they win.
 The grant is made over a five-year period and can be used however the winners see fit.

-Each year's list of MacArthur fellows is comprised of a rich mosaic of achievement across a variety of specialized fields.
+Each year's list of MacArthur fellows is comprised of a rich mosaic of achievement across a variety of specialised fields.
 Among the 2012 grant winners are:

 * Fiction writer Junot Diaz, 43, whose groundbreaking novel ‘The Brief Wondrous Life of Oscar Wao" was described by the New York Times as "so original it can only be described as Mario Vargas Llosa meets ‘Star Trek' meets David Foster Wallace meets Kanye West."